Updated: Nov 11, 2021

 Thinking short-term: Gift buying and entertaining increase your home costs.
 Significant time off during the holidays means less revenue to offset your increased financial burden.
 The freight slowdown in January and February also means limited prospects of digging yourself out of the hole until March or April—right before your taxes are due on April 15th.

 No one should miss a holiday with their family, but it is important to protect your business as well.
 Many drivers tend to start heading for home a week or two before the holidays—which is the wrong thing to do.
-Depending on how your company’s system works, consider making a plan to head away from home 7-10 days before the holiday.
+Do your best to run as many days as you can right up to the Holiday.
+Be creative in ways to get home without sacrificing a week or two off or deadheading thousands of miles.
 Many trucks will already be parked for the holiday, so this could be your single best freight opportunity of the year.

 Let’s look at a few other ways to take make this season work to your advantage: